dannisliang/vongott-unity/vongott/Docs/Story/Scenes/01_tutorial.md

 ( sudden change to scene )

-- Player: “AAAARRRGGGHH!!!”
+- You: “AAAARRRGGGHH!!!”
-- NRF Soldier: "Jesus man, calm down!”
+- Strange man: "Jesus man, calm down!”
-- Player: “What’s going on?
+- You: “What’s going on?
 What is this?
 I don’t even..”
-- NRF Soldier: “Relax, buddy, ok?
+- Strange man: “Relax, buddy, ok?
 You just woke up, that’s all.”
-- Player: “But..
+- You: “But..
 I mean..
 What?
 Have I... been awake before?”
-- NRF Soldier: “Well, technically, no.. or yes.
+- Strange man: “Well, technically, no.. or yes.
 It’s complicated.
 Take your pick, it doesn’t matter.”
-- Player: “But.. who am I?”
+- You: “But.. who am I?”
-- NRF Soldier: “Ehrm..
+- Strange man: “Ehrm..
 Your name is..”

 ( prompt: what is your name? )

-- NRF Soldier: “(player name)!
+- Strange man: “(player name)!
 Yeah, that’s it!
 Definitely didn’t just make that up!”
 - Player: “(player name)..
 OK.
 Seems legit...”
-- NRF Soldier: “And I'm Miguel.
+- Strange man: “And I'm Miguel.
 Let’s get you out of there and put you on a test run."
 - Miguel: "Hopefully this will be the last time we have to do this..”
 - (player name): "Did... did we do this earlier?”
 - Miguel: “Yeah, but we have to fry your memory every time it fails."